7 Mistakes You Should Avoid When Creating Your First WordPress Blog

 1. Choosing a Theme That’s “Pretty” But Not Functional

-It might be tempting to download a “free WordPress theme” that you find online because it looks cool or has some elements that you want.
-The problem with these themes is that they might have links that you can’t remove or even contain some malicious code.
+Downloading a “free WordPress theme” online might be tempting because it looks cool or has some elements you want.
+The problem with these themes is that they might have links you can’t remove or even contain malicious code.

-While there are plenty of free WordPress themes available from reputable sources, it’s essential that you find a WordPress theme that is functional as well as aesthetically pleasing.
-If you do plan to purchase a theme, read reviews and do some research on the designer first so that you don’t waste money and make a poor choice.
+While there are plenty of free WordPress themes available from reputable sources, you must find a WordPress theme that is functional as well as aesthetically pleasing.
+If you plan to purchase a theme, read reviews and research the designer first so that you don’t waste money and make a poor choice.

-Ideally, you want to find a theme that is customizable to your needs.
+Ideally, you want to find a customizable theme for your needs.
 Can you match it to your brand?
 Is it compatible with the plugins that you want to use?

-When talking about function, every theme today should also be responsive, meaning it works across all types of devices.
+When discussing function, every theme today should also be responsive, meaning it works across all types of devices.
 Run the theme on Google’s mobile-friendly testing site to confirm this.

 2. Failing to Use a Security Plugin

 Your WordPress site’s security is something you’ll want to take seriously.
-No thinks that their site is going to get hacked, but WordPress is the CMS that is the most common target of hackers.
+No one thinks their site will get hacked, but WordPress is the CMS that is the most common target of hackers.
 Fortunately, you can protect your site with a few simple proactive steps.
 We already mentioned one when we discussed your username and password strength.

 The other is to use a feature-rich WordPress security plugin.
-There are free and paid versions of these plugins, but a reputable hosting company such as that offered by InMotion hosting will give you access to Jetpack, which gets the job done admirably.
+There are free and paid versions of these plugins, but a reputable hosting company such as InMotion hosting will give you access to Jetpack, which gets the job done admirably.

-Some of the security features offered by Jetpack plugin include:
+Some of the security features offered by the Jetpack plugin include:

 - Secure Sign On